Progressive rock: Reception

 The genre has received both critical acclaim and criticism throughout the years.
 Progressive rock has been described as parallel to the classical music of Igor Stravinsky and Béla Bartók.
 This desire to expand the boundaries of rock, combined with some musicians' dismissiveness toward mainstream rock and pop, dismayed critics and led to accusations of elitism.
 Its intellectual, fantastic and apolitical lyrics, and shunning of rock's blues roots, were abandonments of the very things that many critics valued in rock music.
 Progressive rock also represented the maturation of rock as a genre, but there was an opinion among critics that rock was and should remain fundamentally tied to adolescence, so rock and maturity were mutually exclusive.
 Criticisms over the complexity of their music provoked some bands to create music that was even more complex.
+BBC radio DJ John Peel, who was one of the first people to play progressive rock on British radio, later said "the one distinguishing feature about early-70s progressive rock was that it didn't progress".

-Most of the musicians involved were male, as was the case for most rock of the time, Female singers were better represented in progressive folk bands, who displayed a broader range of vocal styles than the progressive rock bands with whom they frequently toured and shared band members.
+Most of the musicians involved were male, as was the case for most rock of the time, although Annie Haslam of Renaissance was a notable exception.
+Female singers were better represented in progressive folk bands, who displayed a broader range of vocal styles than the progressive rock bands with whom they frequently toured and shared band members.

-British and European audiences typically followed concert hall behaviour protocols associated with classical music performances, and were more reserved in their behaviour than audiences for other forms of rock.
+British and European audiences typically followed concert hall behaviour protocols associated with classical music performances and were more reserved in their behaviour than audiences for other forms of rock.
 This confused musicians during US tours, as they found American audiences less attentive and more prone to outbursts during quiet passages.